 What is cannabis?

-Bhang, black, blast, blow, blunts, Bob Hope, bush, dope, draw, ganga, grass, hash, hashish, hemp, herb, marijuana, pot, puff, Northern Lights, resin, sensi, sensemilla, skunk, smoke, spliff, wacky backy, weed, zero etc.
+Bhang, black, blast, blow, blunts, Bob Hope, bush, dope, bud, draw, ganja, grass, hash, hashish, hemp, herb, marijuana, mary jane, pot, puff, Northern Lights, resin, sensi, sensemilla, skunk, smoke, spliff, wacky backy, weed, zero etc.

 Cannabis is a drug derived from a bushy plant found wild in most parts of the world and easily cultivated in Britain.
 There are three varieties of the plant, Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 In Western countries it is generally used as a relaxant and mild intoxicant.